eamars/Security-Certificate-Collection/README.md

 1. How to use

-.. a.
-Preparing

-Uninstall any related software.
-Keep in mind that you will not able to run any of then after importing certificates, include uninstalling program.
+>Uninstall any related software.
+Keep in mind that you will not able to run any of then after blacklisting those certificates, including uninstall program.

+..a.
+Create Software Restriction Policies
+..Open Software Restriction Policies from **Control Panel** - **System and Security** - **Administrative Tools** - **Local Security Policy**

+..In either the console tree or the detailed pane, right-click